 Vedic new year begins in March-April.
 There are two conventions for determining the start of the Vedic year.
 The first one is based on the lunar calendar.
-The new year begins, according to it, when the sun and the moon rise together close to Ashvini nakshatra, or the 13 degree 20′ arc of the sclipse at the zero point of sidereal Aries.
+The new year begins, according to it, when the sun and the moon rise together close to Ashwini nakshatra.
+This Nakshatra is the arc of 13 degree 20′ at the zero point of sidereal Aries.
 The second one is based on the solar calendar.
-The new year begins, according to it, when Sun enters Ashvani nakshatra.
+The new year begins, according to it, when Sun enters Ashwini nakshatra.
 These two new year days are generally separated by a few days.
 Vedic year begins, per a long standing convention, at or after the spring equinox.
+Who ushered in this convention?
+Was it Varahamihira?

 The spring equinox has shifted several days from where it was during the time of the great kings of the Vedic civilization.
-At present, the Sun enters the constellation of Aries (sidereal), 24 days after the spring equinox.
-Ancient astronomers in India knew about the precession of earth’s axis and the resulting shift in the start of seasons.
-A tradition of adjusting the calendars every few centuries was in vogue for a long time.
-Transitioning from one convention to a new one is always a challenge.
+At present, the Sun enters the constellation of Aries (sidereal), 24 days after spring equinox.
+Ancient astronomers in India knew about the precession of earth’s axis.
+They therefore knew the resulting shift to seasons.
+A tradition of adjusting the calendars every few centuries flourished for a long time.

 Moving away from one convention to a new one is always a challenge.
 This was true even with the new convention which astronomer Varahamihira introduced.